-Third-party backup software solves all these problems, usually for a very modest price of $4-$5/month per user.
+Third-party Google Drive online backup solves all these problems, usually for a very modest price of $4-$5/month per user.
 For this money, you get over-the-top functionality, security, unlimited storage, and recovery quality.
 It makes its usage much cheaper than paying for Google Vault or for possible damage due to not having a backup at all.

 Try out our Google Workspace Backup Solution for FreeTry It Free

 SpinBackup is one such backup provider.
 To demonstrate to you how to backup Google Drive (and any other data) in a few clicks using Spinbackup, we’ll walk you through the process.